 Although you might feel like there’s not a lot to see near Union Square, this neighborhood is definitely worth adding to your San Francisco itinerary as well!
 Besides being a good spot to base yourself (you can reach almost all places through public transport from here), you’ll also find the most exclusive stores here.
 So if you dream of visiting a Luis Vuitton or Gucci store, this is the place to be.

 For the most expensive and exclusive stores, you’ll need to be in and around Maiden Lane.
-Even though this is still the hotspot for these kinds of boutiques, you’ll also see many shops being empty due to the recent crisis.
+Even though this is still the hotspot for these kinds of boutiques, you’ll also see many shops being empty due to the recent health crisis.

 Definitely go into the Neiman Marcus store to admire their wonderful glass ceiling, appreciate the architecture of the Phelan Building, sneak into the Palace Hotel to soak in its luxury, and search for all the POPOS in the neighborhood.